handgunman/primitive-scripts/README.md

 The script does not check the availability of the database, the availability of the necessary tables and data for the same period.

 Scripts can be merged, together with the exclusion of writing to a file

+You can use the logs_upload_psql_simple.py script to upload to PostgreSQL instead of the ClickHouse script